 Be sure your smoke and carbon monoxide detectors are installed according to the manufacturer’s specifications, test them often, and replace the batteries at least once a year…preferably every six months.

-Homeowners have relied on Bow Valley for home insurance in Calgary for 35 years.
-We have several home insurance packages from several different providers to choose from, and our Home Evaluation form can help you understand initially what may be best for your situation.
+Homeowners have relied on Bow Valley for home insurance for 35 years.
+We have several home insurance packages from different providers to choose from, and our Home Evaluation form can help you understand initially what may be best for your situation.
 In the meantime, our home insurance savings tips can get you started making your insurance more affordable.
-Request a quote today!
+Request a home insurance quote today!